dincamihai/dincamihai.github.io/source/index.rst

 -------

-I am an Engineer with a diploma in Information Engineering.
+I am an Engineer with a diploma in Information Engineering and experience with Python, Golang, Terraform and AWS.
+I have a pragmatic approach with focus on delivery.
+I use Agile Methodologies with "manage work not people" philosophy.
+I focus on building a diverse team and a safe environment.

-I have experience in Web Developmont, Systems Programming, APIs and Machine Learning (traditional and Deep Learning).
+I have many years of experience working in remote environments and I'm a continuous learner.

-I mainly use Python, but I also have Javascrip (Front-end), Java and C++ knowledge.
-As well as Scala (Functional Programming), Rust and Golang.

-Engaged in organizing the team, always trying to improve the work processes.

-Able to decompose complex tasks, evaluate, implement and coordinate with the team.

-Since I'm interested in Machine Learning and Data Science, I have invested significant time to learn about these topics.

 The technologies I have worked with: